-Dogs are welcome in this cafe in the popular tourist town of Bendigo.
-The team at Boardwalk love dogs and you can hang out with your furry friend in the large outdoor, pet-friendly deck that overlooks Lake Weeroona.
+Dogs are welcome in this cafe in Bendigo.
+The team at Boardwalk love dogs and you can hang out with your furry friend in the large outdoor, dog-friendly deck that overlooks Lake Weeroona.
 The surrounding parkland is also a popular spot for walkies.

 28 Nolan Street, Bendigo

 A beautiful dog-friendly cafe located within Wombat Hill Botanic Gardens in spa town Daylesford has a fully covered and light outdoor area that lets you bring the pooch.
 They’re also allowed in the surrounding botanic gardens if they’re in need of a bit of exercise.